mnowotnik/noteflow.nvim/README.md

 [![asciicast](https://asciinema.org/a/405771.svg)](https://asciinema.org/a/405771)

-- Powered, mainly, by amazing [Telescope](https://github.com/nvim-telescope/telescope.nvim)
+- Powered, mainly, by the amazing [Telescope](https://github.com/nvim-telescope/telescope.nvim)
 - Fuzzy searching by title and tags
 - Searching by content (live grep)
 - Only plain text files - you own the data